The Web Finance Direct Guide to Indirect Lending

 What is an example of indirect lending?

-A good example of an indirect auto loan would be a customer purchasing a car from a dealership and applying for a loan through the dealership as well.
+A good example of an indirect loan would be a customer purchasing a boat from a dealership and applying for a loan through the dealership as well.
 The customer would receive a number of loan offers through the dealership’s network and choose which offer works best for them.

 What is the meaning of indirect lending?

 Indirect lenders work with intermediaries and dealerships to sell their loans to a wider range of customers.
 There are many benefits, including a faster approval process for borrowers.

 Between no risk through Web Finance Direct’s diverse dealership network, a faster approval process, and lower overhead costs, there are many advantages for indirect lenders in today’s market.
 This process streamlines the communication process and even makes the dealerships themselves more competitive, which has long-term benefits for both the dealers and indirect lenders.

 So, what’s next?
 In this guide, we discussed the many benefits of indirect lending, how it is different to direct lending, and why working with Web Finance Direct is the right choice for those looking to grow their loan portfolio and transform their lending services.
 Working with Web Finance Direct for indirect lending can help expand loan offerings, improve client retention, and make your business more competitive.
 Contact us today to learn more and make sure to check out our blog for more context on some of the financial world’s hottest trends.